paralin/mintable/README.md

 * Nope.
 You can automate it for free using [BitBar](./docs/README.md#automatically-in-your-macs-menu-bar--via-bitbar), [`cron`](./docs/README.md#automatically-in-your-local-machines-terminal--via-cron), or [GitHub Actions](./docs/README.md#automatically-in-the-cloud--via-github-actions).

-**How do I use it with banks outside the US?**

-* Fork & edit the [country codes here](https://github.com/kevinschaich/mintable/blob/377257a6040ed9b6dd93d88435e53c48108b5806/src/integrations/plaid/plaidIntegration.ts#L126).
-Default support is for US banks.

 **How do I use it with Windows?**

 * Windows is not natively supported but you can try [this](https://github.com/kevinschaich/mintable/issues/125#issuecomment-1253961155).